XavierDuthil/youtube-tracklist-control/README.md

 # Youtube Compilation Helper
-MIT Licensed Open Source extension for Google Chrome by Xavier Duthil.
+MIT-licensed open source extension for Google Chrome and Chromium by Xavier Duthil.

 This extension provides useful functionalities when watching music-compilation videos on Youtube.
 It works by scanning for a timestamped tracklist in the video description and uses it to build its own interactive tracklist.